 INDIAN INSTITUTE OF BANKING & FINANCE

-(An ISO 9001 - 2015 CERTIFIED) Kohinoor City, Commercial-II, Tower-1, 2nd Floor, Kirol Road, Kurla (West), Mumbai - 400 070
+(An ISO 21001 - 2018 CERTIFIED)

+Kohinoor City, Commercial-II, Tower-1, 2nd Floor, Kirol Road, Kurla (West), Mumbai - 400 070

 Website: www.iibf.org.in

 CAIIB- ELECTIVE SUBJECTS

-Rules & Syllabus 2023
+Rules & Syllabus 2024

 OBJECTIVE

 The CAIIB holders are allowed to take the Certificate Examinations in 5 elective subjects in order to enhance their knowledge and skill in specialized areas as a part of Continuing Development Program.

 ELIGIBILITY

 Candidates must have completed CAIIB or PART-II of the Associate Examination, and their membership subscription should not be in arrears.
 Since the examination of all elective papers will be conducted in a single day, candidates can apply for only one elective paper at a time.

 SUBJECT OF EXAMINATION

-- 1. Rural Banking
+- Rural Banking

 - 2. Human Resources Management

-- 3. Information Technology
+- Information Technology & Digital Banking

 - 4. Risk Management

 - 5. Central Banking

 There is no exemption in any of the subject/s for prior qualification/s

 Candidates may choose the elective in the area they are currently working or in the area they would like to work in future.
 It is suggested that the candidates may choose the elective in the area they are currently working and later move to other elective as this will enable appropriate skills/ build up for handling different banking verticals.

 PASSING CRITERIA:

 Minimum marks for pass in the subject is 50 out of 100.

 EXAMINATION FEES

 First attempt Rs.1,100/-

 Subsequent attempt Rs.1,100/-

-Plus Convenience charges and Taxes as applicable.
+^{} Plus Convenience charges and Taxes as applicable.

 Please Note: Candidates are required to Register for every attempt separately.

 As a measure to streamline the traffic for registration, Institute will charge regular examination fee to candidates who registers for the examination during the first week of registration.
 For second and third week of registration, the fees will be regular examination fee plus Rs.
 100/- and fourth week of registration, the fees will be regular examination fee plus Rs.
 200/-.
-In case, the registration date is extended beyond 4 weeks the examination fees will be regular examinatin fees will MEDIUM OF EXAMINATION Candidates are allowed to attempt the examination either in Hindi or English, and should clearly fill in their choice of medium at the time of registration of application.
-In any case change of medium will not be allowed at a later stage PATTERN OF EXAMINATION - Question Paper will contain 100 objective type multiple choice questions for 100 marks including questions based on case studies/ case lets.
-The Institute may however vary the number of questions to be asked for a subject. - (ii) There may be some numerical questions in some of the CAIIB Elective subjects where, no options will be provided.
-These questions will not be in the MCQ pattern and the answer has to be keyed in by the candidate. - (iii) The examination will be held in Online Mode only - (iv) There will be no negative marking for wrong answers. - (v) Examination will be conducted under online mode only on a Sunday.
-Questions for the examination will be asked for: - i.
-Knowledge testing - ii.
-Conceptual grasp - iii.
-Analytical/ logical exposition - iv.
-Problem solving - v.
-Case analysis DURATION OF EXAMINATION:
+In case, the registration date is extended beyond 4 weeks the examination fees will be regular examination fee plus Rs.
+200/- for the extended days.
+The fee once paid will NOT be refunded or adjusted on any account.

+MEDIUM OF EXAMINATION

+Candidates are allowed to attempt the examination either in Hindi or English, and should clearly fill in their choice of medium at the time of registration of application.
+In any case change of medium will not be allowed at a later stage

+PATTERN OF EXAMINATION

+- (i) Question Paper will contain 100 objective type multiple choice questions for 100 marks including questions based on case studies/ case lets.
+The Institute may however vary the number of questions to be asked for a subject.

+- (ii) There may be some numerical questions in some of the CAIIB Elective subjects where, no options will be provided.
+These questions will not be in the MCQ pattern and the answer has to be keyed in by the candidate.

+- (iii) The examination will be held in Online Mode only

+- (iv) There will be no negative marking for wrong answers.

+- (v) Examination will be conducted under online mode only on a Sunday.
+Questions for the examination will be asked for:

+- Knowledge testing

+- ii.
+Conceptual grasp

+- iii.
+Analytical/ logical exposition

+- iv.
+Problem solving

+- v.
+Case analysis

+DURATION OF EXAMINATION: